- Synonym types

 Example of synonym expansion:

 Viewing the query using the debug=true parameter shows how it is expanded:

 "querystring": "logon", "parsedquery": "(+DisjunctionMaxQuery((Synonym(_text_:login _text_:logon _text_:signin _text_:signon))))/no_coord", "parsedquery_toString": "+(Synonym(_text_:login _text_:logon _text_:signin _text_:signon))",

-Lucene/Solr started supporting multiword synonyms in version 6.6, and Fusion in version 3.1 and later.
+Lucene/Solr supports multiword synonyms in version 6.6 and later, and Fusion in version 3.1 and later.
 There are significant technical complexities in performing graphed phrased expansion that had to be overcome.

 Using EDismax, this allows the new Solr SynonymGraphFilter to create the graph representations of token streams containing overlapping synonyms of varying word counts, and expand the queries with additional terms.

 appstudio => app studio signup =>signup,sign up login,log in,logon,log on,signin,sign in,signon,sign on